- Academic skills resources

 - If a unit has a recommended prerequisite, this indicates that it will assume a certain level of background knowledge or prior study.
 It is important to take note of recommended prerequisites and complete units in the recommended order to ensure your best chance of academic success.
 Recommended prerequisites are listed where applicable under the 'Prerequisites' section of the unit description page.

-- A record of results is a record of all learning leading to an AQF qualification or an accredited unit in which a student is enrolled and is issued by an authorised issuing organisation.
+- A record of all learning leading to an AQF qualification or an accredited unit in which a student is enrolled and is issued by an authorised issuing organisation.
 In Australia this may also be known as a 'transcript of results', 'academic transcript', 'record of achievement' or 'statement of results'.
 OUA provides a record of all results for units undertaken through OUA studies on behalf of the relevant providers.

 - A session refers to a university term during the year during which most postgraduate classes are held.
 OUA offers three 14-week sessions each year.
-Not all postgraduate units run in sessions (some run in 4 study periods); students should check course pages carefully.
+Not all postgraduate units run in sessions; hence students should check course pages carefully.
 Some universities refer to sessions as 'semesters', 'trimesters' or 'terms'.

 - Special circumstances